 - Bupropion (Wellbutrin).
-This medication is used for both depression and smoking cessation.
 Although bupropion isn't generally considered a first line treatment for depression during pregnancy, it might be an option for women who haven't responded to other medications.
-Research suggests taking bupropion during pregnancy might be associated with heart defects.
+Research suggests that taking bupropion during pregnancy might be associated with miscarriage or heart defects.

 - Tricyclic antidepressants.
-This class of medications includes nortriptyline (Pamelor).
+This class of medications includes nortriptyline (Pamelor) and desipramine (Norpramin).
 Although tricyclic antidepressants aren't generally considered a first line or second line treatment, they might be an option for women who haven't responded to other medications.
-The tricyclic antidepressant clomipramine might be associated with fetal birth defects, including heart defects.
-Use of these medications during the second or third trimester might also be linked with postpartum hemorrhage.
+The tricyclic antidepressant clomipramine (Anafranil) might be associated with fetal birth defects, including heart defects.

 Are there any other risks for the baby?

-If you take antidepressants during the last trimester of pregnancy, your baby might experience temporary discontinuation symptoms — such as jitters, irritability, poor feeding and respiratory distress — for up to a month after birth.
+If you take antidepressants during the last trimester of pregnancy, your baby might experience temporary signs and symptoms of discontinuation — such as jitters, irritability, poor feeding and respiratory distress — for up to a month after birth.
 However, there's no evidence that discontinuing or tapering dosages near the end of pregnancy reduces the risk of these symptoms for your newborn.
 In addition, it might increase your risk of a relapse postpartum.

-The connection between antidepressant use during pregnancy and the risk of autism in offspring remains inconclusive, but most studies have shown that the risk is very small and other studies have shown no risk at all.
+The connection between antidepressant use during pregnancy and the risk of autism in offspring remains unclear.
+But most studies have shown that the risk is very small and other studies have shown no risk at all.
 Further research is needed.